 EXARC is committed to preserving and sharing experimental and experiential knowledge.
-The Experimental Archaeology Collection in tDAR is a place for sharing and preserving data and results of experimental archaeology.
-The collection currently consists of 12,000 citations from the EXARC bibliography, but we are eager to add openly accessible publications and experimental data.
+The Experimental Archaeology Collection in tDAR is such a place.
+The collection currently consists of 12,000 bibliographical citations, but we are eager to add openly accessible publications and experimental data.

-- add additional descriptive data to existing records in the collection in tDAR,
+- Add descriptive data (and possibly files) to existing records in the collection in tDAR

 There may also be opportunities to work on other documentation and digital curation projects related to the volunteers’ interests.